BarcodX

 Understanding the UPC-E Barcode

 Compact precision for small items.
-Master the zero-suppression standard required for items like cosmetics and chewing gum.
+Master the complex zero-suppression standard required for items like cosmetics and chewing gum.

 What is UPC-E?

-UPC-E is a compact version of the standard 12-digit UPC-A barcode.
-It is designed for small packaging where a full-sized barcode would not fit.
-This reduction in size is achieved through a process called "Zero Suppression."
+UPC-E is a highly compact version of the standard 12-digit UPC-A barcode.
+It is meticulously designed for ultra-small packaging where a full-sized barcode would not physically fit without wrapping around the curved edges of the product, which would ruin laser scannability.

 Zero-Suppression Logic